lrios215/Matplotlib_Challenge/README.md

 This summary shows technical tables and figures needed for the technical report of the overall study and overall trends.

+### Overall Observations and Inferences
+* * Out of all the drug regimens, Capomulin and Ramicane had the lowest mean tumor volume (mm3) of 40.68 & 40.22, also the lowest variance (24.95, 23.49) and standard error (0.33, 0.32).
+While the highest mean tumor volume, variance and standard error were from mice tested with Ketapril and Naftisol (see Table 1).

+* Out of the four most promising drug regimens: Capomulin, Ramicane, Infubinol, and Ceftamin, Capomulin and Ramicane had comparable low end tumor volumes and both had significantly lower IQRs then Infubinol and Ceftamin (see Figures 3 and 4).

+* When mouse weight and average tumor volume were plotted from the mice treated with Capomulin there was a high positive correlation between increase in weight and increase in end tumor volume (mm3), with the correlation coefficient being 0.84 (see Figure 6).

 ### Technical Summary

 * Data for any mouse ID with duplicate time points was remove any data associated with that mouse ID.
 There was one mouse ID removed due to duplicate time points: Mouse ID g989.
-Total of 248 mice were used for data analysis.
+Total of 248 amice were used for data analysis.

 * Table 1: Summary statistics table consisting of the mean, median, variance, standard deviation, and SEM of the tumor volume for each drug regimen.